Logo

 Steve Albini co-managed Ruthless Records with John Kezdy of the Effigies and Jon Babbin.

-In 1981, Steve Albini formed Big Black while he was a student at NU, and recorded Lungs, the band's debut EP, on Ruthless Records, a label he co-managed with Babbin and Kezdy.
+Steve Albini formed Big Black in 1981 while he was a student at Northwestern and recorded their debut EP Lungs, released on Ruthless Records.

 Steve Albini played all of the instruments on Lungs except the saxophone, played by his friend John Bohnen.